The ghosts turn up at the wedding.

 "Yes I do you old romantic you, but how can we get in?
 I'd never be able to get over the gate in my condition."

-"I've got my tools in the boot; the croppers will easily take care of that flimsy chain."
+"I've got my tools in the boot; the bolt croppers will easily take care of the chain."

 "Well we can't go swimming or do anything rude you know, it's too near my time."